At the Time of the Louisville Flood: On assignment

+Short captured more than 100 photos of the flood, some featuring Bourke-White at work on her assignment.
+In one photo, Bourke-White and her camera and tripod are poised on the roof of a car amidst the flood below.
+Other photos in Short's series show Bourke-White walking along a pontoon bridge and as a passenger in a rowboat.

 The offices of The Courier Journal and The Louisville Times at the Old U.S. Customshouse and Post Office building in downtown Louisville became a base of operations for the press, with Bourke-White documenting their efforts to cover the flood, as well as using the offices as a place to sleep.
 Three of the photos in her series document the newspaper staff, including a group photo showing them working on the latest newspaper edition by the light of kerosene lamps due to the power outage.
 Two other photos depict editor Tom Wallace and news editor Wilbur B. Cogshall.

 Many churches were converted into food distribution and relief centers, often because they were built on higher ground.
 During her tour of the flood, Bourke-White captured a photo of St. Paul's Episcopal Church, where the pews were used to store canned food that was distributed by the Red Cross.
 At Churchill Downs, Bourke-White took a photo of the flooded racetrack.
 Inside the clubhouse, she captured a famous image of Jim Lawhorn, an elderly Black man in his 90s.
 The photo of Lawhorn, a former slave turned flood refugee, made an impression with the public.
 In Buechel, Bourke-White visited a relief station at Hikes Grade School, where she photographed a nurse getting ready to inoculate flood refugees against typhoid.

-Throughout her assignment, she was guided by Kentucky native Corwin Short, who was also a photographer and captured more than 100 photos of the event.
-Short took photos of Bourke-White working on the series, documenting her work along the way.
-In one photo, Bourke-White and her camera and tripod are poised on the roof of a car amidst the flood below.
-Other photos in Short's series show Bourke-White walking along a pontoon bridge and as a passenger in a rowboat.